A SIMPLE GUIDE TO HOME LOAN JARGON

 A person to whom money is owed.

-A report of an individual’s credit history prepared by a credit bureau and used by a mortgage lender in determining a loan applicant’s creditworthiness.
+A report of an individual’s credit history prepared by a credit bureau and used by a lender in determining a loan applicant’s creditworthiness.

 A loan that is removed from a delinquency status with no loss to the insurer.